AMLP: Adjustable Masking Lesion Patches for Self-Supervised Medical Image Segmentation: Conclusion

 \section{Conclusion}

-In this paper, we proposed a self-supervised framework named Adaptive Masked Lesion Patches (AMLP) for medical image segmentation.
+In this paper, we proposed a self-supervised framework named Adjustable Masked Lesion Patches (AMLP) for medical image segmentation.
 This architecture can leverage unlabeled medical images for representation learning by masking and reconstructing lesion patches.
 Specifically, under the guidance of the masked patch selection strategy, the model can focus on learning informative representations of important lesion areas.
-In addition, we designed an attention reconstruction loss and category consistency loss.
-These losses strengthen the model's focus on hard-to-reconstruct patches likely depicting lesions, while enhancing distinction between lesions and background.
-Moreover, we developed an adaptive masking ratio strategy that gradually increases the masking ratio over training to expand the scope of reconstructible information.
-Through extensive experiments on multiple public datasets, we demonstrate that using only a small portion of annotations, our method can achieve comparable or even superior segmentation performance to fully supervised methods trained on much larger labeled datasets.
-This significantly increases the utilization of abundant unlabeled medical images, while reducing annotation requirements.
-The learned representations can also be effectively transferred to various downstream medical segmentation tasks.
+In addition, we designed an relative reconstruction loss and category consistency loss, which can strengthen the model's focus on lesions patches and enhance distinction between lesions and background.
+Moreover, we developed an adjustable masking ratio strategy that gradually increases the masking ratio over training to expand the scope of learnable mutual information.
+Through extensive experiments on two public datasets, we illustrate that our method can achieve remarkable performance with only a small portion of annotations.
+This capability substantially enhances the utilization of the wealth of unlabeled medical images.